aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/debezium-source-connector-mysql.md

 Parameters:

 - `<service_name>`: The name of your Aiven for Apache Kafka service.
-- `@debezium_source_mysql.json`: The path to your JSON configuration file.
-The `@` symbol indicates that the file path is being provided.
+- `@debezium_source_mysql.json`: This denotes the path to your JSON configuration file.

 </TabItem>
 </Tabs>